Pere Tarrés i Claret: Life

 During the Spanish Civil War he lived as a "refugee" since anti-religious sentiment spread across the state.
 Tarrés administered the sacraments to those whom he could reach in secret.
+At the beginning of the war, he intervened in the preservation of the monastery of Montserrat.
 On 18 April 1936 he went to Montserrat for the spiritual exercises but was adjourned in July 1936 due to the onslaught of the conflict in the area.
-In May 1938 he was forced to enter the republican military for medical aid and was stationed there for a total period of eight months until January 1939 and was even promoted to captain; while in service he wrote about the horrors of the conflict he witnessed in his "War Diary".
+In May 1938 he was forced to enter the republican military as a medical aide and was stationed there for a total period of eight months until January 1939 and was even promoted to captain; while in service he wrote about the horrors of the conflict he witnessed in his "War Diary".

 His experiences made him feel that God wanted him to be a "doctor of souls" and so he became a priest; he commenced his studies for the priesthood on 29 September 1939 in Barcelona.
 It was during his studies that his mother died in 1941 at the time he received the minor orders; he was elevated to the diaconate on 22 March 1942.
 Claret was ordained to the priesthood on 30 May 1942.
 Claret's secret for a fulfilling spiritual life was to possess a strong ardent devotion to the Eucharist and for filial love to the Mother of God.
 After his ordination he was made the parochial vicar of the parish of Sant Esteve Sesrovires and in 1943 was sent to the Pontifical University of Salamanca for theological studies; he entered on 13 November 1944.
 He earned his theological degree in 1944.

 He co-established – with Dr. Gerrado Manresa – his own clinic dedicated to the Blessed Mother for the ill but in particular for those who suffered from tuberculosis; he also ensured that the clinic would be able to cater to those people who could not afford adequate medical treatment.
 His automobile became what he called his "instrument of work" as a means of evangelizing people.

 He was diagnosed with lymphatic cancer on 17 May 1950 and so offered his suffering to God; he said that his death was a chance "to die in a continual act of love and suffering ... worthy of the Heavenly Father".
 He died in his clinic on 31 August 1950.
-His remains were re-located to the parish church of San Vicente de Sarria on 6 November 1975.
+His remains were re-located to the parish church of San Vicente de Sarrià on 6 November 1975.